kstenschke/tiny-vault/README.md

 ===================

 ## What does it do?
-**tvault** is a local HTTP server that temporarily stores a secret string (e.g. a password) in memory and allows to retrieve it again when requested via HTTP. tvault does NOT store the secret string on the file system.
+**tvault** keeps a secret string (e.g. a password), typed-in once at start-up time, in memory **w/o ever storing the secret on the file system** and allows to retrieve it again via HTTP.

 ## Table of Contents